 Discussion

 This meta-analysis has gathered recovery rates from studies that have used a wide array of media (Figure 2), including plant material, fishmeal, biofilms, air, excrement, whole and tissues of organisms, soil, wastewater treatment plant products, gastrointestinal tracts, water and sediments.
-There are benefits of studying such different types of media as it has been increasingly evident that microplastic contamination of the environment is enormously widespread.
-For example Ross et al. (2021) have found polyester fibres in remote environments such as the Arctic.
+There are benefits to studying such different types of media as it has been increasingly evident that microplastic contamination of the environment is enormously widespread.
+For example, Ross et al. (2021) found polyester fibres in remote environments such as the Arctic.
 However, with regards to the method used with these new media types, problems can arise, specifically with the ability to standardise.
-Microplastic research has been calling for standardisation when it comes to methods for extraction (Skalska et al., 2020).
-However, a “one-size-fits-all” kind of method is extremely difficult to achieve when properties of the study medium varies so drastically.
+Microplastic researchers have been calling for standardisation when it comes to methods for extraction (Skalska et al., 2020).
+However, a “one-size-fits-all” kind of method is extremely difficult to achieve when properties of the study media vary so drastically.
 Lusher et al. (2020) explained how methods could be divided depending on their complexity and the number of steps needed.

 Similarly, with new methods being developed to extract microplastics from complex media, often new reagents are used.
 This meta-analysis found a range of reagents including solvents, enzymes, dyes, bases, acids, oxidising agents, water, alcohols, oils and saline solutions (Figure 2).
 These were either used individually (Digka et al., 2018; Thiele et al., 2019) or sometimes combined (Hurley et al., 2018; Yu et al., 2019).
 With the aim of microplastic research to identify harmful microplastics in the environment to eventually find solutions for their removal, it could be argued that harmful/toxic reagents should not be used in methods.
-For example zinc chloride (ZnCl2) and sodium hypochlorite (NaOCl) are commonly used to extract microplastics (Collard et al., 2015; Coppock et al., 2017), however both of these reagents can be toxic to the environment and marine life and have multiple hazard statements in safety data sheets.
+For example, zinc chloride (ZnCl2) and sodium hypochlorite (NaOCl) are commonly used to extract microplastics (Collard et al., 2015; Coppock et al., 2017), however both of these reagents can be toxic to the environment and marine life and have multiple hazard statements in safety data sheets.
 For example, zinc chloride can alter bone development of zebrafish (Salvaggio et al., 2016), and similarly sodium hypochlorite can cause acute toxicity on the same species (Emmanuel et al., 2004).
 However, high recovery rates (>80%) of microplastics have been found when using less harmful alternatives such as sodium chloride (Quinn et al., 2017).
 Moreover, it could be the case that certain regents are more suited at extracting microplastics from certain media.
 For example oil works as a better reagent to recover microplastics from soil than gastrointestinal tracts and tissues of organisms (Figure 8).
 Reasons for this could be due to the majority of soils having less than 30% of organic matter, allowing oil to work well as a density separation (Radford et al., 2021).
 Whereas oil may not work as well at separating microplastics from biological material such as gastrointestinal tracts or tissues, which often need to be digested beforehand with use of a strong oxidising agent such as hydrogen peroxide (H2O2) (Avio et al., 2015).